gridhead/nvidia-auto-installer-for-fedora-linux/README.md

 ## Usage
 1. Make sure you have a working internet connection
 2. Download `NVAutoInstFedora32` from releases
+3. Make the binary executable by running `chmod +x NVAutoInstFedora32`
-3. Execute `./NVAutoInstFedora32` to install drivers
+3. Execute `sudo ./NVAutoInstFedora32` to install the drivers
 4. Give stars to the repository if you found this helpful

 ## Note